charlie-nickerson/TestGit/README.md

 ## HOW TO UNDO A PUSH

 ## Safest Way
-Step 1: Find the commit hash you want to return to git log
+Step 1: Find the commit hash you want to return to:

+git log

-Step 2: Create a new commit that undoes the changes git revert <commit-hash>
+Step 2: Create a new commit that undoes the changes:

+git revert <commit-hash>

-Sep 3: Push the revert commit
+Sep 3: Push the revert commit:

 git push

 ## SUS Method
 Go back one commit:

 git reset --hard HEAD~1

-Force push (be careful with this!): git push --force
+Force push (be careful with this!):

+git push --force